columnflow/columnflow/docs/user_guide/02_03_transition.md

 `pre_init`, `post_init` and `teardown` have been newly introduced.
 See the [task array function interface](./task_array_functions.md#taf-interface) for a full descrption of all hooks and the arguments they receive.

-(Note that, as before, while the hooks to register custom functions are named as shown above, the functions stored internally have an additional suffix and are named `HOOK_func`.)
+(Note that, as before, while the hooks to register custom functions are named as shown above, the functions stored internally have an additional suffix and are named `<HOOK_NAME>_func`.)

 ### Example